jjhny2a/LFTP4WIN-CORE/README.md

 `LFTP4WIN-import.cmd` - Imports your settings from a previous release starting from version `LFTP4WIN` (V2 only)

-`LFTP4WIN-terminal.cmd` - Opens a new local terminal session with keyfiles loaded in the session.
+`LFTP4WIN-terminal.cmd` - Opens a new local terminal session with key files loaded in the session.

 `LFTP4WIN-update.cmd` - Updates Cygwin and the LFTP4WIN CORE files - Your configuration files will not be reset.